 The RLABM’s strategic objectives are:

-- Ensure the diverse needs, interests and experiences of women, men and young people in the landscape are an integral part of the design, execution, monitoring and evaluation of programs and projects in the Model Forests and in the construction of policies in their landscapes.
+3: Promote that the diverse needs, interests, experiences and traditional knowledge of all people in the landscape are an integral part of the design, implementation, monitoring and evaluation of programs and projects in the Model Forests and in the construction of policies in their landscapes.

 - Caçador Model Forest